chichundri/Notes/InterviewQues.md

 * @Secured vs @RolesAllowed vs @PreAuthorize?
     @Secured and @RolesAllowed are the same the only difference is @RolesAllowed is a standard annotation (i.e. not only spring security) whereas @Secured is spring security only.
     @secured - `@EnableGlobalMethodSecurity(securedEnabled=true)`
     @RolesAllowed - `@EnableGlobalMethodSecurity(jsr250Enabled=true)`

-    @PreAuthorize is different in a way that it is more powerful then the other 2.
+    @PreAuthorize is different in a way that it is more powerful then the other two.
 It allows for SpEL expression for a more fine-grained control.
     @preAuthorize - `@EnableGlobalMethodSecurity(prePostEnabled=true)`

 * What is the role of @PreFilter and @PostFilter in spring security?